DowntimeAtWork/welcome_message/README.md

 # welcome_message
 Edit the Welcome Message for ssh logins

-I did the following for an Ubuntu 22.04 LTS server, but similar changes could be made for other distributions.
+I did the following for a Debian 11 (bullseye) server, but similar changes could be made for other distributions.

 Remove/hide the existing "Message of the Day"